 Deferred Retirement Option Program

-The Plan includes a Deferred Retirement Option Plan (DROP).
-As of June 30, 2014, one officer has elected the DROP and the DROP balance was \$9,477.
+The police employees retirement plan includes a Deferred Retirement Option Plan (DROP).
+As of June 30, 2016, six officers have elected the DROP and the DROP balance was \$273,297.

 Net Pension Liability of the Town